greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/ddl/ddl-partition.html.md

 Greenplum Database divides tables into parts \(also known as partitions\) to enable massively parallel processing.
 Tables are partitioned during `CREATE TABLE` using the `PARTITION BY` \(and optionally the `SUBPARTITION BY`\) clause.
 Partitioning creates a top-level \(or parent\) table with one or more levels of sub-tables \(or child tables\).
 Internally, Greenplum Database creates an inheritance relationship between the top-level table and its underlying partitions, similar to the functionality of the `INHERITS` clause of PostgreSQL.

-Greenplum uses the partition criteria defined during table creation to create each partition with a distinct `CHECK` constraint, which limits the data that table can contain.
-The query optimizer uses `CHECK` constraints to determine which table partitions to scan to satisfy a given query predicate.
+Greenplum uses the partition criteria (boundaries) defined during table creation to create each partition with a distinct partition constraint, which limits the data that table can contain.
+The query optimizer uses partition constraints to determine which table partitions to scan to satisfy a given query predicate.

 The Greenplum system catalog stores partition hierarchy information so that rows inserted into the top-level parent table propagate correctly to the child table partitions.
 To change the partition design or table structure, alter the parent table using `ALTER TABLE` with the `PARTITION` clause.